akhodakivskiy/VimFx/documentation/config-file.md

 ## Setup

+Basically, you throw a bunch of files into a directory and then tell Firefox where that directory is.

 1. Create a directory for your config file to live in.
 Actually, there will be _three_ files that will live in it.
+Two of them are just boilerplate needed to get the third one—the actual config file—up and running.

 2. Create an [install.rdf] file in your directory.
 Inside that file there is an extension ID; take note of it.
+This is one of the boilerplate files.

-3. Create a [bootstrap.js] and a [vimfx.js] file in your directory.
+3. Create a [bootstrap.js] and a [vimfx.js] file in your directory. bootstrap.js
+   is the second boilerplate file. vimfx.js is your config file!

 4. Find the `extensions/` directory in your [profile directory].

 5. In the extensions directory, do one of the following:

    - Move your config file directory into it, renamed as the extension ID.
+For example, rename it to `VimFx-custom@vimfx.org`.

    - Create a plain text file named as the extension ID with the absolute path to your config file directory inside it.
 You might want to read the documentation about such [proxy files].
+For example, name the file `VimFx-custom@vimfx.org` and put `/home/you/.vimfx/` or `C:\users\you\vimfx\` inside it.

    - Create a symlink named as the extension ID pointing to your config file directory.
+For example:

+     ```
+     ln -s /home/you/.vimfx/ /home/you/.mozilla/abrowser/dgof8r37.default/extensions/VimFx-custom@vimfx.org
+     ```

 6. Restart Firefox.